Klice/esp8266_lights/README.md

 ## Description

 Let's say you have a regular light source powered by USB cable.
-This code allows you to convert it a smart light source which you can control via RESTful API.
+This code allows you to convert it to a smart light source which you can control via RESTful API.
 Using RESTful you can potentially integrate your light with smart home systems.
-See Home Assistant configuration example.
+See Home Assistant configuration example below.

 Currently supported features:
 - Turn ON/OFF